Masterminds/html5-php/README.md

 - Scripts: This parser does not contain a JavaScript or a CSS interpreter.
 While one may be supplied, not all features will be supported.
-- Rentrance: The current parser is not re-entrant.
+- Reentrance: The current parser is not re-entrant.
 (Thus you can't pause the parser to modify the HTML string mid-parse.)
 - Validation: The current tree builder is **not** a validating parser.
   While it will correct some HTML, it does not check that the HTML